RakeemRanger/azurePythonautomation/src/autocli/autocli/api/readme.md

 - The current API is not hardened for security, rate limiting, or error handling.
 - Always implement proper authentication (OAuth2/JWT), logging, and monitoring before deploying to production.
 - For production, logs should be configured for ingestion into log analytics platforms, and all endpoints should be protected with robust authentication and authorization.

 ---

+## Best Practices

+- Keep API modules focused on routing and HTTP interface logic.
+- Delegate all Azure operations to the core business logic for consistency.
+- Use FastAPI's dependency injection for authentication and validation.
+- Document endpoints using FastAPI's built-in OpenAPI docs.

+---